Domain Adaptation in LiDAR Semantic Segmentation by Aligning Class Distributions

 The problem of domain adaptation, i.e., data distribution misalignment, between $\src{\cX}$ and $\trg{\cX}$ (a set of target domain LiDAR point clouds), can be handled on the network weights ${\theta_F}$ but also modifying $\src{\cX}$ and $\trg{\cX}$ in order to align the distributions at the input space.

 Next, we describe the different strategies for better data alignment that we propose to improve LiDAR domain adaptation.

-\paragraph*{\textbf{XYZ-shift augmentation}} One of the main causes of misalignment for LiDAR point clouds are the changes in the vehicle set-up: the placement of the sensor in different vehicles and different locations.
+\paragraph*{\textbf{XYZ-shift augmentation}} One of the main causes of misalignment for LiDAR point clouds is the location of the sensor.
 Since the point cloud values are relative to the sensor origin, these changes cause variations affecting the whole point cloud.
-Performing strong data augmentation on $\src{\cX}$ is crucial to reduce this domain gap.
-In this work, we perform XYZ shifts large enough to cover the different sensor set-ups.
-We propose to perform shifts up to $\pm$2 meters on the Z-axis (height) and up to $\pm$5 meters on the Y-axis and X-axis.
+We perform shifts up to $\pm$2 meters on the Z-axis (height) and up to $\pm$5 meters on the Y-axis and X-axis.